linked in pixel

 What are the treatment options for throat sores?

-• If your throat sore is caused by a bacterial or fungal infection, your provider may decide to put you on antibodies or antifungal medication.
-Treating those infections will help treat the sores as well.
+• If a bacterial or fungal infection is responsible for your sore throat, your doctor may prescribe antibiotics or antifungal medications.
+Addressing these infections will help heal the sores as well.

-• If your throat sores are caused by acid reflux, try taking an over-the-counter antacid.
-This will help neutralize your stomach and reduce the amount of acid it produces.
+• For throat sores caused by acid reflux, consider taking an over-the-counter antacid to help neutralize stomach acid and reduce its production.

-• If your throat sores are caused by overuse of your voice, consider resting and taking a break from talking or singing.
+• If your throat sores result from vocal strain, it's advisable to rest your voice and take a break from talking or singing.

-• Be sure to drink plenty of water.
-Drinking cold fluids or sucking on something cold, like ice chips or a popsicle, can help soothe the sores.
+• Stay well-hydrated by drinking plenty of water.
+Cold fluids or sucking on ice chips or popsicles can provide soothing relief for your throat sores.

 Can I prevent throat sores?